aristanetworks/avd/docs/support/support_overview.md

 # Arista AVD A-Care TAC Support Overview

-Arista AVD is a multi-domain network automation framework consumable as code, providing a continuous design framework.
-The AVD project is offered as an open-source project and backed by the world-class Arista Technical Support team through A-Care Service.
+Arista AVD is a network automation framework covering multiple network design domains.
+AVD is an open-source project maintained by a dedicated Arista engineering team.
+Customers can purchase TAC support for AVD through the A-Care Service contract.
 TAC support for AVD must be purchased separately; see the ordering information below.

+!!! note
+    Without a support contract AVD code can be used as-is, without any warranty and with best-effort problem resolution via GitHub issues.

 ## Support Offering